-While many technologies are used in the design of load cells, those used in legal metrology applications are commonly designed to to provide an electrical output relative to a mechanical input.
+While many technologies are used in the design of load cells, those used in legal metrology applications are commonly designed to to provide an electrical output relative to a mechanical inputprovide an output relative to an input stimulus based on electrical current.
 Both analog and digital outputs are recognized in load cells within that category.
 Although strain gauge technology was a primary focus in the development of R60, it is to be understood that load cells that operate using other principles may also be evaluated under this Recommendation.
 Variations of transducers that operate using alternative basis of input/output may include, but are not limited to: pressure (e.g., hydraulic, pneumatic); vibratory frequency; and magnetic forces.